-- On the basis of application, the market has been segmented into tires and related products, latex products, footwear, non-automotive engineering, and belting and hose.
-Currently, the manufacturing of tires and related products dominates the market, accounting for the majority of the global share.
+- On the basis of the application, the market has been categorized into tires and related products, latex products, footwear, non-automotive engineering, and belting and hose.
+Amongst these, polyisoprene is mostly utilized in the production of tires and related products.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.